This tutorial demonstrates how to work with symbols provided by the F# compiler. See also project wide analysis

 .

-The full signature information is available for modules, types, attributes, members, values, functions,
+The full signature information is available for modules, types, attributes, members, values, functions, union cases, record types, units of measure and other F# language constructs.

 The typed expression trees are also available, see typed tree tutorial.